destructe2/Drake-s-Table-Shop/README.md

-Open on localhost:8080 and run application on src> main> java> DemoApplication
+Open on localhost:8080 and run application on src> main> java> DemoApplication.
+IDE used - intellij IDEA